HomeMy WebLinkAboutcoa.lu.sp.Clarks Market.A0687C/z.-A'.s /Mcrr,4le f )137-073-51-60I

 Councilwoman Johnston objected to the size of 20,000 square feet because it is a traffic

-had been operating with the due procesS of City Council and had gone on from that
+had been operating with the due process of City Council and had gone on from that

 point.
 Council has changed their minds, and Porter said he did not know where to go